 You may be wondering, is Radiesse Permanent?
 Typically the results of Radiesse face filler can last anywhere from 9 months to one year and occasionally even beyond the one-year mark.
 Because Radiesse is not permanent, Dr. Schwarzburg recommends yearly follow-ups or a touch-up every 9 – 12 months to maintain your results without allowing them to fully fade.

 Can Radiesse filler be dissolved?

-Radiesse is a dermal filler commonly used to treat wrinkles and folds and to rejuvenate the skin in the face, neck, and hands.
-It can also be used to increase volume in certain areas of the body, and is proven to be safe and effective as approved by the FDA.
-It is very important to get your Radiesse injections administered by a skilled and experienced board certified medical professional such as Dr. Schwarzburg.
-With several years of experience and a wide variety of patients at his boutique medical spa located on the Upper East Side of Manhattan in New York, Dr. Schwarzburg possesses the skill and experience to perform Radiesse treatments successfully and safely on his patients.
-Dr. Schwarzburg is adamant about the safety and comfort of his patients and thus, takes his time before, during, and after the procedure to discuss every aspect of the procedure with his patients to ensure optimal and satisfactory results.
+If you are looking to get your Radiesse, Dr. Schwarzburg at Skinly Aesthetics is your answer.
+With several years of experience and a wide range of patients at his boutique medical spa located on the Upper East Side of Manhattan in New York, Dr. Schwarzburg possesses the skill and experience to perform Radiesse treatments successfully and safely on his patients.
+Dr. Schwarzburg is adamant about the safety and comfort of his patients and thus, takes his time before, during, and after the procedure to ensure optimal and satisfactory results.
 If you are interested in scheduling a consultation with Dr. Schwarzburg, please contact us at Skinly Aesthetics at email@example.com, or call or text us at (212) 774-4264.